AgeProducts/WatchRealmSync/README.md

 For the above reasons, this app is "sample".

-## WatchRealmSync app correction method
+## Modify demo app
 ### Lap.swift
 1. Item identifier ~ youWrote is prohibited from changing.
 2. Add, modify and delete items freely below the item "select".
 3. For added items to be sync, please modify the code of function lapItemCopy (copy) and lapItemComp (compare).

-### app (WatchRealmSync.
-WatchRealmSyncWatchApp Extension)
+### app (WatchRealmSync, WatchRealmSyncWatchApp Extension)
 1. It is based on normal (iOS/watchOS) Realm app programming.
-2. When using notification (addNotificationBlock), register token in sync mechanism.
+2. When using Realm notification (addNotificationBlock), register token in sync mechanism.
 See "InterfaceController.swift".
- * Token acquisition : notificationToken = laps.addNotificationBlock {
+ * Token acquisition : `notificationToken = laps.addNotificationBlock {`
- * Token registration : Common2.sharedInstance.realmTokens.append(self.notificationToken)
+ * Token registration : `Common2.sharedInstance.realmTokens.append(notificationToken)`
  * If you do not register token, you will be notified twice for a single write.
 Performance will not be a problem with iOS (e.g. ViewController.swift).
 I feel bad, but...

 ## License